 E. Tribble, “Dancing, Music and Song” in Early Modern Actors & Shakespeare’s Theatre (London, 2017).

 See Learning the Dances for details of instruction-books and recorded music produced by the Dolmetsch Historical Dance Society (now HDS Historical Dance Society), Gaita and by Nonsuch Productions and others.
-These give interpretations of how to dance many of these dances, along with their music.
+These give interpretations of how to dance many of these dances, along with their music and some background information.

 General Books on Historical or Early Dance